“A Sendai compliant mutual insurance sector”

 Importantly, the private sector played a major role in the development of the new framework, with the insurance sector, including the cooperative and mutual insurance through ICMIF, actively supporting the discussions leading to the adoption of the current Framework.
 Reflecting the critical importance, the opportunities, knowledge and leveraging powers of the private sector in any given country, the Sendai Framework calls on the private and the financial sector and its regulators to take a stronger role in implementing disaster risk reduction.

-The insurance sector as the global risk manager has a critical role to play in responding to this call.
-Cooperatives and mutual insurance, through their specific mandate and set up as membership owned organizations with a focus on the protection, and increasingly prevention, of communities, is a critical actor in this quest.
+The insurance sector, as the global risk manager, has a critical role to play in responding to this call.
+Cooperative and mutual insurers, through their specific mandate and set up as membership-owned organisations with a focus on the protection, and increasingly prevention, of communities, are critical actors in this quest.